nahusznaj/twilio_sms_app-python/readme.md

     Get a Twilio account [here.](https://www.twilio.com/try-twilio)

-    Buy a phone number (I would use a US mobile number, since Ireland numbers do not include all the functionalities that we need :( ).
+    Buy a phone number with SMS capabilities.

     Once that's done, you can run the app, expose it with a webhook tunnel like ngrok, and add the url to the webhook for when "a message comes in" in your Twilio phone number configuration.